|

 is subsequently divided by the average household size in order to obtain

-- Adjustment of unweighted sample structure to the
+the actual case number.
+Adjustment of unweighted sample structure to the

 official statistic.
 Because random samples are not evenly distributed